Jimmy Carter 1976 presidential campaign: Campaign

+Debates

 The League of Women Voters decided to conduct debates for presidential and vice-presidential candidates.
 These were the first debates after the 1960 presidential debates.
 Facing a possible blackout by three commercial television networks for their rule that would censor the audience's reaction, the league talked with representatives of both the campaigns and modified the rule.
 Three presidential debates and one vice-presidential debate were broadcast.
 The first debate was viewed by 69.7 million people, where President Ford appeared to outpoint Carter.
 In his closing statement, Carter said:

 Our nation in the last eight years has been divided as never before.
 It's a time for unity.
 It's a time to draw ourselves together to have a president and a Congress that can work together with mutual respect for a change, cooperating for a change, in the open for a change, so the people can understand their own government.
 It's time for government, industry, labor, manufacturing, agriculture, education, other entities in our society to cooperate.
 And it's a time for government to understand and to cooperate with our people.
 For a long time our American citizens have been excluded, sometimes misled, sometimes have been lied to.

 In the second presidential debate, while answering a question on the US relationship with the Russians and their influence in Europe, Ford said, "There is no Soviet domination of Eastern Europe and there never will be under a Ford administration."
 Ford's pernicious misremembering was a gaffe that likely damaged his campaign.
 During the vice-presidential debate between Dole and Mondale, Dole said, "I figured it up the other day: If we added up the killed and wounded in Democrat wars in this century, it would be about 1.6 million Americans – enough to fill the city of Detroit."
 Senator Dole came under widespread criticism for using the phrase "Democrat wars" in a nationally televised debate.
 Carter was interviewed by Robert Scheer of Playboy for the November 1976 issue, which hit the newsstands a couple of weeks before the election.
 With election day approaching, the preference polls had both the candidates almost tied, with Ford having a slight lead of 49% to 48%.